Senior Scientist

 Monterey Bay Aquarium Research Institute

-At MBARI he served as President and Chief Executive Officer from 1991-1996, completing major laboratory and SWATH ship construction programs and doubling the size of the Institution, before returning to full time research.
+At MBARI, he served as President and Chief Executive Officer from 1991-1996, completing major laboratory and SWATH ship construction programs and doubling the size of the Institution, before returning to full time research.
 His research interests are broad, and include the ocean geochemistry of the greenhouse gases.
 He has devised novel techniques both for measurement and for extracting the oceanic signatures of global change.
-At MBARI his current interests include the geochemistry of gas hydrates, the bio-geochemical impacts of the growing oceanic fossil fuel CO2 signal and the multiple impacts of ocean acidification, and the development of in situ laser Raman spectrometry techniques for real-time measurement in the deep-sea.
+At MBARI, his current interests include the geochemistry of gas hydrates, the bio-geochemical impacts of the growing oceanic fossil fuel CO2 signal and the multiple impacts of ocean acidification, and the development of in situ laser Raman spectrometry techniques for real-time measurement in the deep-sea.
 He served as co-Chair of the NSF Decadal Report Ocean Sciences at the New Millennium, and on the US National Methane Hydrates Advisory Committee, and now serves on the IPCC WG II Fifth Assessment Report.
-He is author, or co-author, of about 150 scientific papers, and the editor of several books.
+He is author, or co-author, of over 160 scientific papers, and the editor of several books.

-Dr. Brewer and his wife Hilary were both born in England, they have three children and are naturalized US citizens.
+Dr. Brewer and his wife Hilary were both born in England; they have three children and are naturalized US citizens.
 They make their home in Carmel, California.